OliverWisn/data_visualization/README.md

 - The version 5.0 of the code has the same things as the version 4.0 and additionally has plots of temperature changes during the day in two places in the USA.
+- The version 6.0 of the code has the same things as the version 5.0 and additionally has plot of the visualizing of the global earthquake data from the JSON file.